GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 \*\* for larger LLM's i.e. 70B+ parameter

-Enabling [GCE Fuse parallel downloads](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#parallel-download) can also improve model weight downloading time to the container image.
+Enabling [GCS Fuse parallel downloads](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#parallel-download) can also improve model weight downloading time to the container image.
 To maximize the performance of this capability it is recommended to also provision [Local SSDs](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd) for your nodes.

 The combination of container image pulling and model weight loading options are intended to be flexible based on the use case and requirements.
 In this guide, we provide different options to help you observe the differences in each method.